drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 ## A la mode

 When you start managing design tokens for your system, there comes a point when you make the leap from light mode to dark mode (or the rarer dark-to-light).
-Figma makes this fairly manageable—just click that little plus sign in the Variables panel and get to work!
+Figma makes this simple—just click that little plus sign in the Variables panel and get to work!

 <figure>
   <img alt="screenshot of the Figma UI, hovering over the plus sign in the Variables panel.
 The tooltip reads “New variable mode.”" src="/assets/posts/theres-no-such-thing-as-multi-axis-modes/001.png" width="1684" height="906" />
   <figcaption>“It’s one button, Michael.
 What could it cost?
 10 hours?”</figcaption>
 </figure>

-But by the time the third and then fourth mode rolls around, you start feeling the pain.
-“That’s ridiculous!”
-Some of you may be thinking.
-“What’s there even to do after dark mode?”
-Glad you asked!
+But by the time the third and then fourth mode rolls around, you start feeling the pain. <i>“That’s ridiculous!”</i> some of you may be thinking. <i>“When would you even need a third mode after Dark Mode?”</i> Glad you asked!
 Here are several common scenarios that lead to multiplying modes:

 - **Accessibility.** Need a high contrast theme?
 Now you need alternate versions of light and dark mode that pass WCAG standards.
 - **Color blindness.** Protanopia/deuteranopia and tritanopia users exist!
 Good news is protanopia and deuteranopia are similar enough they can share a set.
 Bad news is that all your existing color tokens just multiplied by 2.
-- **Multi-brand.** _Oopsie!_ That new startup your company acquired had _its_ own design system you need to incorporate.
+- **Multi-brand.** That new startup your company acquired had _its_ own design system you need to incorporate.

-Mind you, these are not exclusive scenarios!
-Some companies undergo all 3, or more.
+Mind you, these are not exclusive scenarios—some companies undergo all 3, or more.
 And every time you add on a new layer, it _multiplies_ the number of existing color tokens you have.

 <figure>
   <img alt="same variables panel in figma, only showing 4 columns now—Light, Dark, Light H.C., and Dark H.C." src="/assets/posts/theres-no-such-thing-as-multi-axis-modes/002.png" width="1610" height="898" />
-  <figcaption>Starting from light + dark modes, adding an additional “high contrast” layer increased your number of modes to <em>4</em>!
-Not <em>3</em>!
-It multiplied.</figcaption>
+  <figcaption>Starting from light + dark modes, adding one additional “high contrast” layer increased the number of modes not by 1, but by 2!
+Additional layers also have the same multiplying effect, resulting in exponential growth.</figcaption>
 </figure>

-You can see how 1 → 2 layers, or “axes,” was a non-issue.
-But going beyond 2 layers to 3, 4, or even 5 or more, quickly starts to topple your entire system.
-It accelerates to a point that you can’t even hire a design systems team fast enough to maintain it, even assuming you had the budget in the first place (you don’t).
-“There must be a better way,” you say.

 ```
 Editor’s note: I was going to make another graphic here that had 8+ columns, and